KostasSliazas/K7/README.md

 CSS is encoded in Base64, which typically increases the file size.
 However, the CSS file is still included and can be separated from the JavaScript.

-Note: There's no need to include a separate stylesheet; all styles are managed directly in JavaScript.
+Note: There&#039;s no need to include a separate stylesheet; all styles are managed directly in JavaScript.

 ## 🔨 Build